Football: Association

-There are also motorsport variations of the game.

 Rugby

 These codes have in common the ability of players to carry the ball with their hands, and to throw it to teammates, unlike association football where the use of hands during play is prohibited by anyone except the goalkeeper.
 They also feature various methods of scoring based upon whether the ball is carried into the goal area, or kicked above the goalposts.
+They are broadly divided into two families: